LaurinZubler/ba-documentation/chapters/appendix/project-management/project-planning.typ

     - Milestone: End of Analysis
   ],
   [
-    To get faster in conatact with a test organisation, the decision was made to set the focus on writing a concept, to be able to present the idea of the project.
+    To get in contact with a test organisation as soon as possible, the decision was made to set the focus on writing a concept, to be able to present the idea of the project.
     Therefore there was less time for the literature review and the milestone _End of Analysis_ was not reached.
-    In the overall success of the project this is not seen as a problem, as some tasks are now done in advance and the literature review postponed.
+    The overall success of the project is not seen in danger, as some tasks are now done in advance and the literature review is just postponed.
   ],
   "/images/project-management/2_start.png",
   "/images/project-management/2_end.png"